Curucail/trackswitch.js/docs/configuration.md

 ## Additional Player Elements

-You can add aditional elements directly into the player, e.g. a paragraph `<p>` with some custom styling.
+You can add additional elements directly into the player, e.g. a paragraph `<p>` with some custom styling.

 ```html
 <div class="player">